amitofsk/dandy/docs/Dandy.md

 [This site](https://www.digikey.com/en/maker/projects/getting-started-with-asyncio-in-micropython-raspberry-pi-pico/110b4243a2f544b6af60411a85f0437c) contains a nice example of using asyncIO in MicroPython, and it was used as a reference.

-Here is a [site with a tutorial](https://learn.adafruit.com/cooperative-multitasking-in-circuitpython-with-asyncio/overview) on CircuitPython and asyncIO, and it was used as a reference too.
+This [tutorial on CircuitPython and ayncIO](https://learn.adafruit.com/cooperative-multitasking-in-circuitpython-with-asyncio/overview)  was used as a reference too.
 Refs for Arduino...

 More details about the structure of this example ...

+More info on the keywords async and await...

 #### 10.3.1 Option A: Microcontroller code, now with asyncio
 In this section, we write MicroPython code for the RPi.
 Open the Mu IDE and copy the example below.

 Take a look at the code.
-As in the example of section 7.3, this example uses a queue and involves three tasks.
+As in the example of section 7.3, this asyncIO and multiple tasks.

+Paragraph on deques and queues. ...

+Task 1: use_serial_data

+Task 2: check_serial_data

+Task 3: spin_motor

+Can we get away with fewer tasks... yes, but I purposely split up use_serial_data and check_serial_data here...

+Use of the poll instruction isn't needed, but it is helpful here...